pevers/argo-containerless-plugin/README.md

 - [ ] Semantics should be the same as the Argo "script" step, maybe we should support the `ScriptTemplate` parameter
 - [ ] Make sure all errors are propagated correctly and the user has enough information when something fails
 - [ ] Terminating workflow steps causes a controller exception
+- [ ] Artifact/Parameters should be handled correctly
 - [ ] Make sure that errors are thrown for incorrect Python scripts
 - [ ] Cache modules by mounting a PVC?
 - [ ] Publish a first version to Docker hub